US Careers Hub: How to Find Low-Competition Keywords Using Google Trends: An Adsense Blogger Beginner's Guide

 • Even Lower Competition: Free ChatGPT Lesson Plans for Teachers

-The more specific a keyword becomes, the easier it is usually to rank for it.
+• The more specific a keyword is, the more likely it is to be able to be ranked easily.

 "ChatGPT"